Falmouth-Games-Academy/comp110-worksheet-5/README.md

 a) State what task this algorithm performs.

+b) Explain why the worst case running time of the algorithm is quadratic, i.e.
+O(n^2).
+it's n to the power of 2 because it has to loop through i and then loop through again for j

+Now suppose that the for loop on line 4 is changed so that j ranges from 0 to i − 1.

+c) Explain why the algorithm is still correct.

+because n is just the value of i looping through the values

+d) Explain why the algorithm will run approximately twice as fast.

+because it doesn't need to loop through n it just needs to loop through i

+e) Is the time complexity of the algorithm still quadratic?
+Explain your answer.

+yes because it's still looping to the power of 2 because it loops through i and it loops through j

+f)

 1) procedure HASDUPLICATE(list)

 a) This line starts the function called "HasDuplicate(list)" and adds the variable list in the parameters